How a Charitable Remainder Trust Can Lower Your Taxes

 For example, a 65-year-old who contributes $1 million to a lifetime CRUT with a 5% payout rate might receive a charitable deduction of approximately $400,000 to $500,000, depending on the current 7520 rate.
 That deduction can be used in the year of the contribution, and any unused portion can be carried forward for up to five additional tax years.

-2. Capital Gains Tax Avoidance
+2. Defer or Avoid Capital Gains Taxes

 This is often the biggest benefit for California families.
 When you sell a highly appreciated asset, such as stock you bought at $50,000 that is now worth $500,000, you would normally owe capital gains tax on the $450,000 gain.
 California residents face a combined federal and state capital gains rate that can reach 33% or more for high earners.